 Your visits help your loved one feel better during their hospital stay.
-You can help by providing support and learning important information about how to care for them when they leave the hospital.
-The nurses on your loved one's hospital unit will give you more information about general hospital visiting guidelines.
+You can help by providing support and learning how to care for them when they leave the hospital.
+The nurses on your loved one's hospital unit will explain hospital visiting policies.